For Authors|For Editors|For Reviewers

 • More robust: Peer reviewers may point out gaps in your paper that require more explanation or additional experiments.

 • Easier to read: If parts of your paper are difficult to understand, reviewers can tell you so that you can fix them.
-After all, if an expert cannot understand what you have done, it is unlikely that a reader in a different field will understand.

 • More useful: Peer reviewers also consider the importance of your paper to others in your field and can make suggestions to improve or better highlight this to readers.